-The Russian invasion of Ukraine in February 2022 resulted in a huge economic shock during 2022/23 which resulted in a surge in energy prices, which then fed through into inflation - with CPI reaching 11.1% in October 2022.
-In response Central Banks across the world increased interest rates and this resulted in the Bank of England increasing interest rates from 0.1% in December 2021 to 4.25% in March 2023.
+The Russian invasion of Ukraine in February 2022 resulted in a huge economic shock which caused a surge in energy prices, which then fed through into inflation - with CPI reaching 11.1% in October 2022 and remaining above 6.7% until September 2023.
+In response Central Banks across the world increased interest rates and this resulted in the Bank of England increasing interest rates from 0.1% in December 2021 to 5.25% in September 2023 -which remains the current rate.